 Jennifer Stockdale (2011) teaches at Triton College and Dominican University in River Park, Illinois.
 She has published two poetry chapbooks: Now Puppy Teeth (What To Us, 2006) and Kid Fingers (Wheelchair Party, 2011).
 Her poems have also appeared in 1913: A Journal of Forms.
 Jubilat, Action, Yes, Alice Blue Review, Weird Year, The Carolina Quarterly, Rabbit Catastrophe, Pomegranate, Breadbox Parsons, Other Rooms, and Hot Metal Bridge.
 She was the 2011 recipient of the Gernes Community Outreach Award.

 Marcela Sulak (1992) is a tenure-track senior lecturer in American Literature and the Director of the Shaindy Rudoff Graduate Program in Creative Writing at Bar-Ilan University in Ramat-Gan, Israel.
 Her poetry collections include Decency (Black Lawrence Press, 2015), Immigrant (Black Lawrence Press 2010), and the chapbook Of all the things that don’t exist, I love you best (Finishing Line Press, 2008).
-She has translated three collections of poetry: May by Karel Hyneck Macha, from the Czech (Twisted Spoon Press, 2005); Bela-Wanda.
-Poetry from the Heart of Africa by Mutombo Nkulu-N’Sengha from the French (Host Publications, 2011); and Bouquet by Karel Erben from the Czech (Twisted Spoon Press, 2011), and has another forthcoming from Texas University Press.
+She has translated four collections of poetry: May by Karel Hyneck Macha, from the Czech (Twisted Spoon Press, 2005); Bela-Wanda.
+Poetry from the Heart of Africa by Mutombo Nkulu-N’Sengha from the French (Host Publications, 2011); and Bouquet by Karel Erben from the Czech (Twisted Spoon Press, 2011), and The Selected Poems of Orit Gidali.
+Twenty Girls to Envy Me (Texas University Press, 2016).
 She edited the anthology Family Resemblance: An Anthology and Exploration of Eight Hybrid Literary Genres (Rose Metal Press, 2015).
 Her poetry has appeared in Jewish Journal, Black Lawrence Press, Guernica, Poet Lore, No Tell Motel, Red Lion Sq, Daughters of Sarah, The Other Side, Greenfuse, Notre Dame Review, Kalliope, Borderlands, Texas Poetry Review, X-Connect, Indiana Review, Jabberwock, Spoon River Review, South Dakota Review, Quarterly West, River Styx, Sulphur River Review, Third Coast, and Harpur Palate, among others.
 Her nonfiction and essays have appeared in The Iowa Review, Rattle and Poet Lore.
 Sulak’s work has been anthologized in Writing from Israel: Poets, Poems, and Translations (The Bakery, 2013), and Anthology: The New Promised Land (2013).
 She hosts the radio show “Israel in Translation” at TLV.1 and is an associate editor at Tupelo Quarterly and an editor at The Ilanot Review.
 She won the Academy of American Poets Prize from the University of Texas in 2002, the Fania Kruger Award (also from the University of Texas) in 2004, and the Moving Words DC Metro Area Competition in 2010.

 Daniel (Sumrall) Casey (2003) lives in Murray, Kentucky.
 From 2008-2014, he ran the online journal Gently Read Literature.
 In 2008, Gold Wake Press published his electronic chapbook of poetry entitled Well Enough.
 He has published the novels Adversaries Together, Winterfinding, and The Punishment Hand, which are part of a non-magic fantasy series, through CreateSpace.
 Most recently his poetry appeared at Ink Node and he has been published in Autumn Sky, Dispatch, Ditch, Pettycoat Relaxer, Paperstreet, Right Hand Pointing, Tattoo Highway, The Wild Goose Poetry Review, The Smoking Poet, and Ouroboros Review.
 He has written on pop culture for The Stake and on North American soccer for Soccer Newsday, OTF Soccer, and Midfield Press.